Quickly create your Maryland Health Care Directive and Living Will

 - Preferences for pain relief

-Maryland state law provides that you must sign your health care directive and living will in the presence of two adult witnesses.
+Maryland state law provides that you must sign your living will in the presence of two adult witnesses.

 Notarization is not required in Maryland for your signature or the signature of the witnesses.
 However, it may be prudent to have the signatures notarized if your witnesses cannot verify their signatures.
 A notary page removes the need to have your witnesses independently verify their signatures.

-Your health care directive and living will should be included in your medical records.
-Consult your health care agent about ensuring that your health care directive and living will is available to your medical team when you are hospitalized.
+Your living will should be included in your medical records.
+Consult your health care agent about ensuring that your living will is available to your medical team when you are hospitalized.
 Keep your document in a safe place and give a copy to the person you named as your health care agent.

 - Your family disagrees with your medical choices